-Our ordinary shares trade on The Nasdaq Global Select Market, or Nasdaq, under the trading symbol "PHVS."
-On March 10, 2022, the last sale price of our ordinary shares as reported on Nasdaq was \$17.00 per share.
+Our ordinary shares are listed on The Nasdaq Global Select Market ("Nasdaq") under the symbol "PHVS."
+On December 5, 2023, the last sale price of our ordinary shares as reported on Nasdaq was \$20.95 per share.
+We do not intend to list the pre-funded warrants on Nasdaq, any other national securities exchange or any other nationally recognized trading system.

-We are an "emerging growth company" and a "foreign private issuer" as defined under the U.S. Securities and Exchange Commission and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus supplement and future filings.
-Please see "Pharvaris N.V.-Implications of Being an "Emerging Growth Company" and a Foreign Private Issuer" in the accompanying prospectus.
+We are an "emerging growth company" and a "foreign private issuer" as defined under the Securities and and Exchange Commission ("SEC") rules and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus supplement and future filings.
+Please see "Pharvaris N.V.-Implications of Being an "Emerging Growth Company" and a Foreign Private Issuer" in the accompanying prospectus for more information.

-Investing in our ordinary shares involves a high degree of risk.
-See "Risk Factors" beginning on page S-3 of this prospectus supplement and in the documents incorporated by reference herein.
+Investing in our ordinary shares and pre-funded warrants involves a high degree of risk.
+You should review carefully the risks and uncertainties described under the header "Risk Factors" contained in this prospectus supplement beginning on page S-4 and under similar headings in the other documents that are incorporated by reference into this prospectus supplement and the accompanying prospectus.